 Stephanie Soebbing, of Quilt Addict's Anonymous, asked if I could pinch-hit for her for a couple of quilts that "would be traveling."
 At the time I am writing this, she is about to have a baby, attending shows, creating videos and tutorials and was coming up on a deadline.
 So yup...I was happy to help.
 Stephanie and I both had a vendor booth at a local quilt guild show where she told me she had posted a video to her YouTube channel with all sorts of delicious information.
-Little did I know that the two quilts that I quilted for her were going to be traveling as part of the Kaffe Fasset USA 2019 Tour this fall!!
+Little did I know that the two quilts that I quilted for her were going to be traveling as part of the Kaffe Fasset USA 2019 Tour!!

-She has FIVE of her original patterns in the tour!
+She had FIVE of her original patterns in the tour!
 Two other ladies came together with the assist as well to help piece some of her five quilts (Hi Josie and Melody!) and Stephanie quilted her other three patterns.
 I am honored to have been a small part of the team it took to help her reach her deadline.
 So here is the video of her VIRTUAL TRUNK SHOW where she talks about how this project came to be.
 The two quilts I quilted are about half way into the video.
 Hope you enjoy the video as much as I enjoyed being part of a team and collaboration and there is some information listed below the photos below.

 Just kidding!
 I don't have any sponsors. :-) It's just little ol' me (OK...I'm kidding again...I am not "little.") hoping to make my customers happy with their finished project.
 But I do have some news to share...